martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 This MAY be updated via signaling at any later time but applications SHOULD ensure any offer/answer has the appropriate SRTP Context attribute.

-Applications SHOULD NOT include SRTP Context attribute if all three values are unknown or would be ommited.
+Applications SHOULD NOT include SRTP Context attribute if all three values are unknown or would be omitted.
 For example, starting a new sending session instantiation or for advertising potential cryptographic attributes that are part of a new offer.

 {{sampleUnknown}} shows that tag 1 does not have any SRTP Context parameters rather than rather an SRTP Context attribute with all three values set to "unknown".
 This same example shows an unknown value carried with tag 2 and seq has been committed leaving only the ROC as a value shared with the second a=crypto tag.

 ~~~~
-a=crypto:1 AES_CM_128_HMAC_SHA1_32 inline:k4x3YXkTD1TWlNL3BZpESzOFuxkBZmTo0vGa1omW
+a=crypto:1 AES_CM_128_HMAC_SHA1_32 \
+  inline:k4x3YXkTD1TWlNL3BZpESzOFuxkBZmTo0vGa1omW
-a=crypto:2 AES_CM_128_HMAC_SHA1_80 inline:PS1uQCVeeCFCanVmcjkpPywjNWhcYD0mXXtxaVBR
+a=crypto:2 AES_CM_128_HMAC_SHA1_80 \
+  inline:PS1uQCVeeCFCanVmcjkpPywjNWhcYD0mXXtxaVBR
 a=srtpctx:2 ssrc=unknown;roc=0x0001
 ~~~~
 {: #sampleUnknown title='Example SRTP Context with unknown mappings'}